100010100001000/BIT/README.md

 * increased transparency compared to other ML models
 * a parameter regarding determinism of the algorithm

 [This](https://drive.google.com/file/d/19SjIzYrD3dIlTMvCeS17ep8FtpKrsS5n/view?usp=sharing) is a link to a demo of this algorithm for windows only.
-You can raise the parameter "draw resolution" to see the model in greater detail, or lower it to get a faster runtime.
+You can raise the parameter "draw resolution", to see the model in greater detail, or lower it to get a faster runtime.
 You don't have to understand or change the other parameters to use this demo, but if you want to, refer to the pdf.